liviobellini/AmiraEncoder/README.md

 - ❗❗ In setAccel use always a value greater than the value used in setStep.<br>
 - ✔️ Call name.setAccel(0); when you want to disable acceleration.<br>
 - ✔️ Call name.setStep(1); when you want to reset the normal step to 1 (default).<br>
-- ❗❗ AmiraEncoder return a long type (int32_t), to prevent overflow error do not use AmiraEncoder to change unsigned type variables.
+- ❗❗ AmiraEncoder returns a long type (int32_t), to prevent overflow error do not use AmiraEncoder to change unsigned type variables.

 ## 🙂 Differences between half step and full step mode